Bachelor of Landscape Architecture

 Estimated Degree Costs

 The cost of education is of great concern to both students and parents.
-The following links to university-wide costs are provided to help you quickly estimate the cost of a degree in landscape architecture, by multiplying single-year costs by the number of years required to complete your education (five years for the BLA, three years for the MLA).
+The following links to university-wide costs are provided to help you quickly estimate the cost of a degree in landscape architecture, by multiplying single-year costs by the number of years required to complete your education (five years for the Bachelor of Landscape Architecture/BLA).

 Tuition, Housing and Dining